Justices of the Peace

 Judge Ryan K. Sullivan - Dept. 3

 Judge Ryan Katherine Sullivan ran unopposed for the previously vacant seat in Department 3.
 Therefore, she was elected to the bench in June of 2016 and took office in January of 2017.
+Judge Sullivan currently serves as the Chief Judge of the Reno Justice Court overseeing the operation and administration of the six departments and employees.
 Prior to joining Reno Justice Court, Ryan practiced indigent criminal defense at the Washoe County Public Defender’s office where she held the position of Chief Deputy.
 While Ryan represented a wide variety of clients in her 17 years at the public defender’s office, she primarily represented children and supervised a group of attorneys that also represented children.
 In addition, Ryan was the office’s Attorney Training Director, in charge of the office’s Continuing Legal Education programs, the Legal Intern Program, the Bail Project (in conjunction with the UNR Department of Criminal Justice) and had extensive policy, management and specialty court experience.

 Ryan has spent significant periods of time teaching the law.
 Prior to taking the bench, she taught Criminal Law and Procedure at UNR.
 She was also a regular instructor at the Northern Nevada Law Enforcement Academy, and was also an instructor at the Washoe County School District’s Safe and Drug-Free Schools Program.
 Ryan often speaks and writes on legal topics such as professionalism, ethics and stress-reduction for legal professionals.
 Ryan is particularly interested in women and children’s issues and hopes to use her previous experiences working with youth and their families to improve the health and safety of our community.